chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 name: chapter-6-exercise-1
 .center[.lab-header[👩🏽‍🔬 Chaper 6: Exercise 1]]
 ### Create Terraform Enterprise User and Organization
 * Create a Terraform Enterprise trial account.
-The instructor will provide you with a link to create a 30 day trial.
-* Create a new organization, make sure to include the provided prefix in the name
+* Create a new organization, make sure to include the provided prefix in the name.
-* Create an API key for your user
+* Create an API key for your user.
-* Provide the name of the organization to the instructor
+* Provide the name of the organization to the instructor.

 https://app.terraform.io/signup/account
 https://www.hashicorp.com/resources/why-consider-terraform-enterprise-over-open-source